Kosinkadink/ComfyUI-VideoHelperSuite/README.md

 - seek_seconds: An optional start time for the audio file in seconds.

 ## Latent/Image Nodes

 A number of utility nodes exist for managing latents.
 For each, there is an equivalent node which works on images.

 ### Split Batch

 Divides the latents into two sets.
 The first `split_index` latents go to output A and the remainder to output B. If less then `split_index` latents are provided as input, all are passed to output A and output B is empty.

 ### Merge Batch
 Combines two groups of latents into a single output.
 The order of the output is the latents in A followed by the latents in B.
 If the input groups are not the same size, the node provides options for rescaling the latents before merging.
 ### Select Every Nth

-The first of every `select_every_nth` input is passed and the remainder are discarded
+The first of every `select_every_nth` input is passed and the remainder are discarded.

 ### Get Count

 ### Duplicate Batch

+### Extract Frames

+Extracts the first and last frames from a sequence of images.

+- images: Input image sequence (tensor list)
+- Output includes:
+  - first_frame: The first frame of the sequence
+  - last_frame: The last frame of the sequence

+This node is useful for analyzing the beginning and end of video sequences without processing all frames.

+### Merge Frames

+Combines multiple image sequences in sequential order.

+- frames_1: First image sequence (required)
+- frames_2 to frames_5: Additional optional image sequences
+- Output includes:
+  - merged_frames: All input frames combined in sequential order (compatible with Video Combine)
+  - frame_count: Total number of frames in the merged sequence

+This node is ideal for concatenating video segments in a specific order before final video creation.

 ## Video Previews

 Load Video (Upload), Load Video (Path), Load Images (Upload), Load Images (Path) and Video Combine provide animated previews.
 Nodes with previews provide additional functionality when right clicked

 - Open preview
 - Save preview
 - Pause preview: Can improve performance with very large videos